-A INTRODUCTION
+3 A INTRODUCTION

-This Traditional Neighborhood Development Handbook (TND) is intended to supplement Chapter 19 Traditional Neighborhood Development of the Florida Greenbook and to provide best practices to facilitate proper design of TND communities.
-While Chapter 19 of the Florida Greenbook has regulatory authority for use in design of TND's, this Handbook is intended to be more instructional to those who have not designed these types of developments.
-A fundamental principle in designing TND is to be guided by the context of the built environment established or desired for a portion of the communities, as TND communities rely on a stronger integration of land use and transportation than seen in Conventional Suburban Development (CSD) communities.
-TND has clearly defined characteristics and design features necessary to achieve the goals for compact and livable development patterns reinforced by a context-sensitive transportation network.
+4 This Traditional Neighborhood Development Handbook (TND) is intended to 5 supplement Chapter 19 Traditional Neighborhood Development of the Florida 6 Greenbook and to provide best practices to facilitate proper design of TND communities.
+While Chapter 19 of the Florida Greenbook has regulatory authority for 7 use in design of TND's, this Handbook is intended to be more instructional to those who 8 9 have not designed these types of developments.
+A fundamental principle in designing 10 TND is to be guided by the context of the built environment established or desired for a 11 portion of the communities, as TND communities rely on a stronger integration of land 12 use and transportation than seen in Conventional Suburban Development (CSD) 13 communities.
+TND has clearly defined characteristics and design features necessary to 14 achieve the goals for compact and livable development patterns reinforced by a context-15 sensitive transportation network.

-This Handbook provides guidance for planning and designing greenfield (new), brownfield or urban infill, and redevelopment projects within the compact urban context.
-It also clearly differentiates between CSD and TND communities to maximize the possibility that proper design criteria are used to create well executed TND communities.
-This is important, as the street geometry, adjacent land use, and other elements must support a higher level of transit, pedestrian, and bicycle activity than seen in a CSD.
+16 This Handbook provides guidance for planning and designing greenfield (new), 17 brownfield or urban infill, and redevelopment projects within the compact urban context.
+18 It also clearly differentiates between CSD and TND communities to maximize the 19 possibility that proper design criteria is are used to create well executed TND 20 communities.
+This is important, as the street geometry, adjacent land use, and other 21 elements must support a higher level of transit, pedestrian, and bicycle activity than 22 seen in a CSD.

-To facilitate clearer discussion, this document establishes a series of definitions for transportation facilities with the overall category name of thoroughfares.
-Specifically, the term thoroughfare includes streets, which should be reserved for the more urban context and the term road, which should be reserved for the more rural context.
-Other facilities such as highways (higher volume, higher speed facilities in more rural settings) and drives (streets with a natural setting on one side) are also categorized as thoroughfares.
-Greater precision in naming thoroughfare types will greatly facilitate planning and engineering communication regarding transportation facilities and their appropriate context.
+23 This document establishes a series of definitions for transportation facilities within the 24 overall category name of thoroughfares.
+Specifically, the term streets should be 25 reserved for the more urban context and the term road should be reserved for the more 26 rural context.
+Other facilities such as highways (higher volume, higher speed facilities) 27 and drives (streets with a natural setting on one side) are all categorized as 28 thoroughfares.
+Greater precision in naming thoroughfare types will greatly facilitate 29 planning and engineering communication regarding transportation facilities and their 30 appropriate context.

-Differences between Conventional and Traditional Neighborhood Development:
+32 Differences between Conventional and Traditional Neighborhood Development:

 The characteristics of CSD typically include separated land uses, where housing, retail, office and industrial uses are isolated from one another in separate buildings, areas of a development or areas of a community.
 Housing is usually further separated into neighborhoods, such that apartments, condominiums and other higher density housing are separate from single family housing.
-Parks, schools, post offices, health facilities, and other community resources are at a large scale and separated from other uses to the degree that they can only be reached by motor vehicle.
+Parks, schools, post offices, health facilities, 1 2 and other community resources are at a large scale and separated from other uses to 3 the degree that they can only be reached by motor vehicle.

-In CSD, the scale of big box retail, office parks and other commerce can only be sustained in an auto-dominant environment, since they must have a regional market to succeed.
-Their site design includes land parcels so large that walking to a building from the adjacent thoroughfare or other buildings is not likely.
+4 In CSD, the scale of big box retail, office parks and other commerce can only be 5 sustained in an auto-dominant environment, since they must have a regional market to 6 succeed.
+Their site design includes land parcels so large that walking to a building from 7 the adjacent thoroughfare or other buildings is not likely.

-Finally, the CSD thoroughfare system is hierarchal and very much like a plumbing system, where "local" streets with lower traffic volumes feed into "collector" streets with higher levels of traffic, then finally onto the "arterial", where speeds and volumes are typically much higher.
-Block sizes in CSD are large to minimize the number of intersections.
-This type of thoroughfare network puts essentially all trips onto the arterial with few to no alternate routes for travelers.
+8 Finally, the CSD thoroughfare system is hierarchal and very much like a plumbing system, where "local" streets with lower traffic volumes feed into "collector" streets with 9 higher levels of traffic, then finally onto the "arterial", where speeds and volumes are 10 11 typically much higher.
+Block sizes in CSD are large to minimize the number of 12 intersections.
+This type of thoroughfare network puts essentially all trips onto the 13 arterial with few to no alternate routes for travelers.